Jon

 Rahm moved steadily into contention over the first three days at Torrey Pines, but was still three shots off the lead on the scorecard going into the final round.

-He still trailed when teeing off on the 17th, but showed his steely character by birdying both of the last two holes to finish with a 67 and beat Louis Oosthuizen by a single shot.
+He still trailed when teeing off on the 17th, but showed his steely character with birdies on the final two holes to finish with a 67 and beat Louis Oosthuizen by a single shot.

 Rahm was born with a club right foot, and his right leg is half an inch shorter than his left.
 That has implications for his mobility – and his swing.